nyoungstudios/Adobe-Acrobat-PDF-Tools/README.md

 ## Notes
 Tested on Adobe Acrobat Pro DC (as part of the Adobe Creative Cloud)\
-For the merge PDF scripts if the pages are different lengths, then it will just append the rest of the pages without alternating at the end.
+For the merge PDF scripts if the pages are different lengths, then it will just append the rest of the pages without alternating at the end.\
+All scripts create a new document rather than modifying the original documents.